badrap/valita/README.md

 ### Nullable Type

-When working with APIs/DBs is that some types are nullable.
+When working with APIs/DBs some types are nullable.
 Valita can validate those types via the `.nullable()` method:

 ```ts
 import * as v from "@badrap/valita";